efficience-it/certification-symfony/README.md

-# Questions to prepare for the Symfony Certification V6
+# Certification Symfony

+Linked to this documentation, this repository is a way for developper to train to be certificated for Twig.

 ## PHP and Web Security
 - [PHP API up to PHP 8.1 version](data/php_and_web_security/phpapi_up_to_php81_version.yaml)